datahub-project/datahub/docs/lineage/prefect.md

 ## Setup

-For setup detail please refer [prefct-datahub](https://prefecthq.github.io/prefect-datahub/).
+For setup details please refer [prefect-datahub](https://prefecthq.github.io/prefect-datahub/).

 ## How to validate saved block and emit of metadata

-1. Go and check in Prefect UI at Blocks menu if you can see the datahub emitter.
+1. Go and check in Prefect UI at the Blocks menu if you can see the datahub emitter.
 2. Run a Prefect workflow.
 In the flow logs, you should see Datahub related log messages like:

 ```